takesofficial/cissp/domain1.md

 ### 🔢 Risk Equation Variants
 Some sources express risk differently.
 All mean the same thing:
 - **Risk = Likelihood × Impact**
 - **Risk = Threat × Vulnerability × Asset Value**
-These show up in explanation-style questions but do not replace SLE/ALE.

 ### 🔍 Qualitative
 Used when numbers are impossible or unnecessary.